LADSoft/OrangeC/doc/adl.md

     <Opcode Name="aaa" op="'no64' 0x37:8" Class="single"/>
 ```

 here the presence of both a mnemonic and a class name means this is a mnemonic definition, that references the common operands found in the class 'single'.
+But it specifies an attribute based variable `op` which is the specific opcode that getss coded in the class based operands.

 Either type of opcode may have multiple operands: